topquark22/Thermo55/README.md

 | A4   |              | managed by LiquidCrystal_I2C driver |
 | A5   |              | managed by LiquidCrystal I2C driver |

-\* To alert when temperature is below the threshold, wire D4 to GND.
-To alert when temperature is above the threshold, leave D4 unconnected.

 ## Hardware considerations